olligross/olligross.github.io/_pages/about.md

 Recent News
 ------------------------

-I was invited by Prof. Olga Diamanti to give a talk on **Riemannian Geometry in Plasma Physics** in the geometry seminar at TU Graz.
+I was invited by Prof. Olga Diamanti to give a talk on the **Riemannian Geometry in Plasma Physics** in the geometry seminar at TU Graz.
 (May, 2022)

-Our paper **Filament Based Plasma** is accepted by ACM Transactions on Graphics and will be prsented at SIGGRAP 2022, Vancouver.
+Our paper **Filament Based Plasma** was accepted by ACM Transactions on Graphics and will be presented at SIGGRAPH 2022, Vancouver.
 (Apr., 2022)